SAP-archive/fiori-for-ios-workshop/README.md

  - Trips view controller does not navigate to trip details
  - Unable to edit properties on existing Expense Items
- - Attachment images are not stored to Expense Items

 # Known Issues
 None